NunoDuarte/DexterousHands/README.md

 # This a detached fork of the original work.
 Please check the original work for the oficial release.
 This repo has my updates/trials.
+It could have bugs or mistakes.
+Please open an issue if you found anything that needs fixing.

 ## Bi-DexHands: Bimanual Dexterous Manipulation via Reinforcement Learning
 <img src="assets/image_folder/coverv3.jpg" width="1000" border="1"/>